-New York City Economic Development Corporation (EDC) completed work on Phase 1A (the demolition and abatement of an abandoned shed bringing this phase to a close.
-Planning and design work for phase 1B (upland park construction) is now substantially completed.
-During the first quarter of 2021 EDC and the contractor continued to work on the procurement of various trade subcontractors who will work on the project.
-Requests for proposals were issued this quarter and EDC is currently reviewing proposals from prospective trade contractors to work on upland construction.
-Sea wall rehabilitation work on the Pier is currently ongoing.
+New York City Economic Development Corporation (EDC) completed work on Phase 1A (the demolition and abatement of an abandoned shed) bringing this phase to a close.
+Planning and design work for phase 1B (upland park construction) is substantially completed.
+Earlier in the year EDC and their contractors worked on the procurement of various trade subcontractors for the project.
+Requests for proposals were issued and proposals from prospective trade contractors for work on upland construction were reviewed.
 EDC agreed to take on a portion of the East Side Coastal Resiliency Project (ESCR) as there will be significant overlap between the two projects.
-EDC is working with the ESCR team to coordinate other project activities.
-No reimbursement requests were paid from this activity during the past quarter however approximately \$449,000 in reimbursement requests were paid in Activity SF-500-EREP42 from our other grant.
+Sewer work is essential to the area improvement and must be done before most of the rest of the planned Pier 42 work is performed.
+EDC is working with ESCR to coordinate this and other project activities.
+EDC is preparing to award the pier deck contract and has been coordinating water main work with the Department of Transportation.
+Sea wall rehabilitation work along the Pier is nearing completion.
+No reimbursement requests were paid from this activity during the past quarter however a \$1 million reimbursement request was received and will be reviewed and processed for payment.
+Our subrecipient agreement was extended to June 30, 2023 during the quarter at the request of EDC.